- Undergraduate Admissions+

 E&M students at Pembroke are an international group, and go on to a wide range of careers around the world, from business start-ups to consultancy.

-Dr Eamonn Molloy, Fellow in Management has co-published a new study into the impact of the management of the 2010 FIFA World Cup stadium programme on the tournament's eventual legacy.
+Read more on Dr Eamonn Molloy, Fellow in Management's co-published study on the impact of the management of the 2010 FIFA World Cup stadium programme on the tournament's eventual legacy.

 Dr Craig Holmes, Teaching Fellow in Economics at Pembroke, has co-authored a new report for Citigroup on the topic of technology and employment.